bhavyacontractor/G12_Healthcare/README.md

 # HealthCare Portal
-This project is made as a part of course "Database and Information Systems" in Indian Institute of Technology, Indore.
 As in Covid-19 pandemic we have seen that quality HealthCare is one of the basic need of every person so, this project aims to provide quality healthcare to every person.
-It solves the problems which we generally faced during pandemic
+It solves the problems which we generally faced during pandemic like
 * unable to take appointment with doctors without going hospitals.
 * difficulty in finding Facilities like avialability of oxygen, beds, etc in hospitals.
 * difficulty in finding vaccine slots in nearby hospitals.

-Now this project provides solutions to above problems.
+Now this project provides solutions to above problems as
 * user can can book appointment and chat with doctors.
 * user can see facilities provided by hospitals without visiting anywhere.
 * user can easily track their appointment requests.